andrfish/Rumor_RvNN/README.md

 # Fork Description

 This repository is a fork of the source code repository as described below.
-In this fork, we aim to make the original code compatible with Python 3.7.
-Then, we plan to improve the results of the model as well as add support for GPU processing.
+In this fork, we made original code compatible with Python 3.7.
+Future work could include adding support for GPU processing.

 # Fork Dependencies
 Please ensure that you have the following installed in addition to the other dependencies: